What is a Mantoux test?

 The Mantoux test, also known as the tuberculin skin test, is a diagnostic tool used to detect exposure to Mycobacterium tuberculosis, the bacteria that causes tuberculosis (TB).
 It is a widely used and highly sensitive test that can identify people who have been infected with TB, even if they don't have any symptoms.

-A small quantity of PPD, derived from TB bacteria, is injected beneath the skin on the forearm.
+• A small amount (0.1 mL) of purified protein derivative (PPD) is injected just beneath the skin on the forearm.

 Reaction: